gonzalezemiliano/customer-advisor-assignment/README.md

 2- Create a method that migrates s3 json file to salesforce  (Callout Method I think) ✔

-3- Create a Batch class to upsert the data into salesforce
+3- Create a class to upsert the data into salesforce	✔

-4- Schedule to run it daily
+4- Schedule to run it daily		✔

-5- Create a Trigger that sends an email whether an error occurs (after insert, after update maybe)
+5- Create a class that sends an email whether an error occurs ✔

-6- Create a Unit Test Class for each Class and try to achive more than 75% of coverage
+6- Create a Unit Test Class for each Class and try to achive more than 75% of coverage	✔